RGU-Computing/NeuReg/data/README.md

 The following statistics summarise the structure and textual complexity of the extracted knowledge graph:

 ## 🧩 Chunk-Level Statistics
-These reflect how RDF triples are distributed across document segments:
+These reflect how triples are distributed across document segments:

 | Metric                 | Value |
 | ---------------------- | ----- |